Cuphead: The Delicious Last Course

-After freeing a spirit known as the Legendary Chalice from one of the main game's mausoleums, Cuphead and Mugman receive a summons from her to visit a distant fourth Inkwell Isle.
-Once they arrive, Chalice demonstrates an "Astral Cookie" which allows her to trade places with the brother who eats it, turning him into a ghost and temporarily bringing her back to life as Ms. Chalice.
+After freeing a spirit known as the Legendary Chalice from one of the main game's mausoleums, Cuphead and Mugman receive a summons from her to visit the distant DLC Island.
+Once they arrive, Chalice demonstrates an "Astral Cookie" which allows her to trade places with the brother who eats it, turning him into a spirit and temporarily bringing her back to life in a youthful form.
 The cookie's inventor, Chef Saltbaker, unveils his recipe for a special dessert known as the Wondertart, which has the power to give Chalice her own permanent body.
-Saltbaker notes that its required ingredients are held by several antagonistic inhabitants of the Island, and the brothers set out to collect them with Chalice's help.
+Saltbaker notes that several antagonistic inhabitants on the island hold its required ingredients and the brothers set out to collect them with Chalice's help.

-Once they return to the bakery with the ingredients, they find Saltbaker in his cellar.
-He reveals that the Wondertart requires a living soul baked into it to work, and that he intends to use the Wondertart for himself and conquer the astral plane.
-To this end, he has captured the soul of one protagonist (who may be any character not in play upon reaching the bakery) and decides to dispatch of the other two to continue his scheme.
-One last battle begins and Saltbaker is eventually defeated, with his bakery being subsequently destroyed and leaving no way to finish the Wondertart.
-Unwilling to let anyone else give up their soul for her benefit, Chalice decides to remain a ghost and continue searching for a way to return to life, while offering to continue helping Cuphead and Mugman when they need it via the Astral Cookie.
-In the epilogue, Saltbaker is arrested for his crimes and sentenced to community service.
-After serving his sentence, Saltbaker reforms, makes amends for his actions and rebuilds his bakery, much to everyone's joy.
+Once the trio returns to the bakery with the ingredients, they find Saltbaker in its cellar.
+He reveals that the Wondertart requires a living soul baked into it to work and that he has kidnapped a member of the trio in their spiritual form, who may be any character not in play upon reaching the bakery, with the intention of using the Wondertart himself to conquer the astral plane.
+The remaining two engage Saltbaker in battle and defeat him, subsequently resulting in the bakery being destroyed and preventing the Wondertart's creation.
+Unwilling to let anyone else give up their soul for her benefit, Ms. Chalice decides to remain in her spiritual form until she can find a non-sacrificial way to revive herself while offering to continue helping Cuphead and Mugman when needed via the Astral Cookie.

+In an epilogue, Saltbaker is arrested for his crimes and sentenced to a form of community service that involves assisting DLC Island's inhabitants with their various problems.
+Saltbaker changes his ways as his sentence nears its end, rebuilds his bakery once it is served and prepares pastries for everyone, including Cuphead, Mugman and Chalice, the latter of whom is implied to have found a way to permanently return to life, as an apology.